What Is A Capstone Project in Grad School?

 After creating your outline, it’s time to start writing your work.
 Some students may have to come up with several drafts before finishing their report, and that’s normal.
 Drafting may help you filter out ideas that may not be necessary to your report or may not support the subject.

 Aside from following your outline, going through several edits may help you produce a more cohesive paper.
-It’s important to allot some time in drafting and to edit your paper to avoid any problems after submission.
+It’s important to allot some time in drafting and editing your paper to avoid any problems after submission.

 You may start by creating an introduction that is both informative and appealing to the readers.
-Be sure to convey clear ideas within every section and avoid using ideas not backed by scientific data.
-Generally, it’s recommended to arrange the sections according to the flow of the report.
+Be sure to convey clear ideas within every section and avoid using ideas that are not backed by scientific data.
+Generally, it’s recommended that the sections be arranged according to the flow of the report.
 This is done to avoid jumping from one idea to another, which may confuse the readers.

 At the end of your report, be sure to close by bringing together the whole discussion, relating your findings to the initial research problem, and proposing solutions to the problem.